sourcegraph/handbook/content/departments/marketing/creative-ops.md

 - Swag.
 Coordinate the production and shipping of public-facing swag (events, customers and champions)
 - Brand review.
 Oversee all customer-facing assets to monitor adherence to our brand guidelines

-**Strategic**
+**Strategy**

-Creative strategy framework.
-Facilitate workshops that promote design backed by strategic thinking Brainstorming sessions.
+- Creative strategy framework.
+Facilitate workshops that promote design backed by strategic thinking
+- Brainstorming sessions.
 Facilitate brainstorming sessions between the Marketing team and our in-house designer or design partners.
-Frontend projects.
+- Frontend projects.
 Partner with the Content Platform Team to influence frontend initiatives that increase the efficiency and quality of our webpages

 ## Contact us

-Contact us in [#creative-ops to request](https://sourcegraph.slack.com/archives/C03F6TFAF62) creative assets, review your existing assets or simply share a fun idea for swag!
+Contact us in [#creative-ops](https://sourcegraph.slack.com/archives/C03F6TFAF62) to request creative assets, review your existing assets or simply share a fun idea for swag!